 - working with benefits agencies and other organisations

 - learning about relevant laws and welfare reforms

 - enabling people to represent themselves where possible, or speaking on their behalf.

 You’ll usually work in a public advice centre or for a charity, community group or housing association.

-If you’re applying for an entry level role such as a welfare rights admin or assistant, your employer might ask that you have qualifications showing good English and number skills such as GCSE A-C in English and maths.
-It might also be helpful to have a social care qualification such as a Level 2 or 3 Diploma in Health and Social Care, or a relevant qualification in policy or community work.
+If you’re applying for an entry level role such as a welfare rights admin or assistant, your employer might expect qualifications showing good English and number skills.

 It might be useful to have experience working in a similar role or with people who need care and support.
 You could gain this experience through a work placement, from your personal life, through volunteering (for example in a citizens advice centre) or as part of an apprenticeship.